 Our goal is to identify high quality companies that may be undervalued relative to the industry and their peers.
 As a result, we use a scoring model based on individual performance metrics and market factors.
 We weight each variable based on our outlook for the industry and economy to arrive at a total score.
 These weightings may change from time to time as economic and market conditions change.
-Currently, we are expecting interest rates to rise and are weighting the ability to generate net interest income, manage funding costs, and control expenses somewhat higher than other performance factors.
-More specialized companies such as BK, NTRS, and STT typically rank low on these metrics so should be evaluated relative to each other, rather than against more traditional banks.
+Currently, we are expecting interest rates to decline and are weighting the ability to generate net interest income, manage funding costs, and control expenses somewhat higher than other performance factors.
 Our scores help to determine overall valuation.
 Just because a company receives a high score does not mean that we are necessarily expecting higher returns than the market, overall, and vice versa.
-Currently, our highest rated companies are MTB, RF, EWBC, USB, EWBC WAL,
+Currently, our highest rated companies are MTB, PNC, AUB, EWBC, COLB, and OZK.
+We believe that there is some noise in the numbers for a couple of banks that have resulted in the score for AUB to be higher and for WAL to be lower than previous guarters.